jnalanko/barcode-analyzer/README.md

   -i arg         The sequence file in fasta or fastq format.
   -o arg         Output file.
 If not given, prints to stdout.
   -b arg         A file containing the barcodes, one per line.
+Do not give
+                 reverse complements.
   -v, --verbose  Verbose output.
   -h, --help     Print usage
 ```